-In 2016 we continued with our efforts to strengthen and empower the communities we work with by building perspective and consciousness among the youth and women around the issues of marginalisation and exclusion, governance, democracy, constitutional rights and values.
-We conducted capacity-building training programmes, worked towards strengthening bottom-up participatory planning by facilitating village development plans (VDPs) and encouraged the active participation of, and decision-making by, excluded and dispossessed communities in gram sabhas.
+In 2016 we continued with our efforts to strengthen and empower the communities we work with by building perspective and consciousness among the youth and women around the issues of marginalisation and exclusion and constitutional values.
+We conducted capacity-building training worked towards strengthening programmes, bottom-up participatory planning by facilitating village development plans (VDPs) and encouraged the active participation of, and decision-making by, excluded and dispos- sessed communities in gram sabhas.

-We also conducted evidence-based research in order to identify the gaps, strategize for policy advocacy and bring relevant issues back to the discourse.
+We also conducted evidence-based research in order to identify the gaps, strategize and bring relevant issues back to the discourse.